ucisharadlab/benchmark/README.md

 ```
 mvn exec:java
 ```

 <h3>Data Generation</h3>
 Benchmark data can be generated for a given number of days, users and devices. in order to generate data change parameters in one of the configuration files provided in python/config or create a new configuration file.
+The tool can also generate query parameters and separate insert test data.

 <h3>Runnign Data Generation</h3>